isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The DHCPv4 server is configured with a certain pool of addresses that it is expected to hand out to DHCPv4 clients.
 It is assumed that the server is authoritative and has complete jurisdiction over those addresses.
-However, for various reasons, such as misconfiguration or a faulty client implementation that retains its address beyond the valid lifetime, there may be devices connected that use those addresses without the server's approval or knowledge.
+However, for various reasons such as misconfiguration or a faulty client implementation that retains its address beyond the valid lifetime, there may be devices connected that use those addresses without the server's approval or knowledge.

 Such an unwelcome event can be detected by legitimate clients (using ARP or ICMP Echo Request mechanisms) and reported to the DHCPv4 server using a DHCPDECLINE message.
-The server will do a sanity check (to see whether the client declining an address really was supposed to use it), and then will conduct a clean-up operation.
-Any DNS entries related to that address will be removed, the fact will be logged, and hooks will be triggered.
-After that is complete, the address will be marked as declined (which indicates that it is used by an unknown entity and thus not available for assignment) and a probation time will be set on it.
+The server does a sanity check (to see whether the client declining an address really was supposed to use it) and then conducts a clean-up operation.
+Any DNS entries related to that address are removed, the event is logged, and hooks are triggered.
+After that is complete, the address is marked as declined (which indicates that it is used by an unknown entity and thus not available for assignment) and a probation time is set on it.
 Unless otherwise configured, the probation period lasts 24 hours; after that period, the server will recover the lease (i.e. put it back into the available state) and the address will be available for assignment